xyfir/yalcs/README.md

 ## Step 1: Download npm dependencies

-### with Docker
+### With Docker

-Build image docker through docker-compose.yml :
+Build image docker through docker-compose.yml:

 ```bash
 docker-compose build yalcs
 ```
-or with docker engine, start building image for development environment :
+or with docker engine, start building image for development environment:

 ```bash
 docker build --target builder -t yalcs:dev .
 ```

-Using docker-compose is better solution because it creates docker volumes to store npm dependencies and get them during image building.
+Using docker-compose is a better solution because it creates docker volumes to store npm dependencies and gets them during image building.

-Due to volume store, dependencies wil not be fetched for each new container.
+Due to volume store, dependencies will not be fetched for each new container.

-### without Docker
+### Without Docker

 Install npm depencies for each module:

 ```bash